Waltari10/diet_helper_cv/README.md

 - Move build/app.js to gh-pages branch.

 TODO:
-- Utilize proper uglify
-- Optimize app.js size and bunch of other things (takes 13 seconds on 3g to load)
 - Allow linking by users to specific search terms
 - Figure out which language to show initially to user
 - Remember which language user picked